 Each case is unique and, again, an attorney will help you determine what evidence will be most beneficial for your unique situation.
 That said, here are some examples of the information that is important to include:

-- Medical records, reports and bills.
+- Medical records and reports.

 - Medical research reports about your condition.